 mod_13_17 Deferral of SEM NEMO Credit Reports and Non Accceptance of contracted quantities

 Proposer delivered a presentation summarising the requirement for this proposal.
 Proposer indicated that implementing this modification to defer this functionality to the Day 2 implementation impacts credit cover risk by one day only as rules relating to the failure to respond to a Credit Cover Increase Notice under the Code will apply.
 Discussion took place regarding the suspension process and communication of credit cover increase notices.
 Manual workarounds were also discussed.
+One potentially simple manual workaround relating to sending an email from SEMO to SEMOpx once SEMO becomes aware that a Response Period Duration for a party has expired and its credit cover hasn’t been fixed, will be considered further by SEMO.

 Implications for the SEMOpx market were also raised.
 It was reiterated that this proposal is a deferral and will be implemented as soon as possible after go-live.
 It was suggested that consideration be given to placing an obligation on SEM NEMOs not to submit contracts when participants were subject to a suspension order.